aai-institute/beyond-jupyter/README.md

 # Predicting Spotify Song Popularity: A Refactoring Journey

+This lesson is part of the _Beyond Jupyter_ series, in which we address the problem of designing maintainable software for machine learning use cases.
+We have put forth a corresponding set of [guiding principles](https://www.notion.so/appliedaiinitiative/Guiding-Principles-3031741733244aaab20b24cfdf0b15ee).

-In this case study, we will show how a machine learning use case that is implemented as a Jupyter notebook (which was [taken from Kaggle]()) can be successively refactored to gain flexibility and adopt software design principles as well as workflow improvements in order to facilitate experimentation.
+In the case study at hand, we will show how a machine learning use case that is implemented as a Jupyter notebook (which was [taken from Kaggle](https://www.kaggle.com/code/sauravpalekar/spotify-song-popularity-prediction)) can be successively refactored in order to
+ * improve the software design in general
+ * gain flexibility for experimentation
+ * appropriately track results
+ * develop a solution that can straightforwardly be deployed for production.

 The use case considers a dataset from kaggle containing meta-data on approximately one million songs (see download instructions below).
 The goal is to use the data in order to learn a model for the prediction of popularity given other attributes such as the tempo, the release year, the key, the musical mode, etc.